United Airlines say 97% of US employees have been vaccinated - KVIA

 AP Airlines Writer

-The vast majority of United Airlines employees are deciding to get vaccinated against COVID-19 rather than risk losing their job.
+DALLAS (AP) — The vast majority of United Airlines employees are deciding to get vaccinated against COVID-19 rather than risk losing their job.
 United said Wednesday that more than 97% of its U.S.-based employees are fully vaccinated.
-There’s less than a week to go before United employees face a deadline to get the shots or get fired.
-The airline says a small number of employees are seeking a medical or religious exemption from vaccination.
-Employees who win an exemption will be placed on leave starting Oct.
-2 and could eventually come back, although they might have to wear a mask and undergo weekly testing for the virus.
+However some employees are objecting.
+Six are suing the company over the policy.
+They say they were granted religious or medical exemptions but object that they are still being placed on unpaid leave.
+There’s less than a week to go before United Airlines employees face a deadline to get the shots or an exemption from them — or else get fired.